unepwcmc/MacarthurWatersheds/README.md

 ## Creating the data from scratch

 1. You will need to create the following empty tables in CartoDB manually, as Carto currently does not display tables created using their API.
 (Assuming your prefix is macarthur).
-If you are updating the data, these tables will already be created and the `update_tables` script will take care of deleting th

 ```
 macarthur_region          (3 regions)